@RISK: The Consensus Security Vulnerability Alert: Vol. 19, Num. 34

 SELECTED BY THE TALOS SECURITY INTELLIGENCE AND RESEARCH GROUP

-Description: Microsoft released its monthly security update this week, disclosing a variety of vulnerabilities in several of its products.
-The latest Patch Tuesday covers 77 vulnerabilities, 16 of which are rated “critical,” 60 that are considered “important” and one “moderate.”
-This month’s security update covers security issues in a variety of Microsoft’s products, including the Chakra scripting engine, Internet Explorer and the Windows Server DHCP service.
+Description: Microsoft released its monthly security update Tuesday, disclosing more than 90 vulnerabilities in several of its products.
+The latest Patch Tuesday covers 97 vulnerabilities, 31 of which are rated “critical,” 65 that are considered “important” and one “moderate.”
+This month’s security update covers security issues in a variety of Microsoft services and software, including certain graphics components, Outlook and the Chakra Scripting Engine.

 INTERESTING NEWS FROM AROUND THE SECURITY COMMUNITY